 Highlights of the Probate Process

-The probate process begins with a formal petition being filed with the State District Court in the County in which the decedent resided at the time of death.
-The petition recites basic information about the decedent, date of death, and whether the decedent is known to have left a will.
+The probate process begins with a formal petition filed with the State District Court in the County where the decedent resided at the time of death.
+The petition recites basic information about the decedent, including the date of death and whether the decedent is known to have left a will.
 A copy of the will is attached to the petition.

 The person normally filing a petition for probate customarily seeks appointment as the Personal Representative and asks the court to issue “Letters Testamentary or Letters of Administration” evidencing the petitioner’s authority and power to act as Personal Representative.